Types of chocolate: Modeling

-Ruby chocolate

-Ruby chocolate is a type of chocolate created by Barry Callebaut, a Belgian–Swiss cocoa company.
-The variety was in development from 2004, and was released to the public in 2017.
-The chocolate type is made from the Ruby cocoa bean, resulting in a distinct red colour and a different flavor, described as "sweet yet sour".
+By country

+During the 20th century, chocolate was categorized based on where it was manufactured.
+During the 21st century, there was a shift away from this, in favor of describing the origins of the cocoa beans.

+Belgium

+Belgian chocolate, according to academic Kristy Leissle, does not denote flavor or texture, but refers to bonbons.

+France

+French chocolate's flavor is that of a dark roast and smooth texture.

+Switzerland

+Swiss chocolate has a milky flavor and smooth texture.

-Legal requirements by country/region
+Legal definitions

 Canada

 The legislation for cocoa and chocolate products in Canada is found in Division 4 of the Food and Drug Regulations (FDR), under the Food and Drugs Act (FDA).
 The Canadian Food Inspection Agency (CFIA) is responsible for the administration and enforcement of the FDR and FDA (as it relates to food).

 The use of cocoa butter substitutes in Canada is not permitted.
 Chocolate sold in Canada cannot contain vegetable fats or oils.

 The only sweetening agents permitted in chocolate in Canada are listed in Division 18 of the Food and Drug Regulations.
 Artificial sweeteners such as aspartame, sucralose, acesulfame potassium, and sugar alcohols (sorbitol, maltitol, etc.) are not permitted.

 Products manufactured or imported into Canada that contain non-permitted ingredients (vegetable fats or oils, artificial sweeteners) cannot legally be called "chocolate" when sold in Canada.
 A non-standardized name such as "candy" must be used.